-Many small mountain villages which keep their traditional beauty intact, with very few inhabitants, almost untouched by progress and time.
+Also, small mountain villages that keep their traditional beauty intact with very few inhabitants.
+Almost untouched by progress and time.

-So they are ideal destinations for those who prefer a quieter holiday in calm clear waters.
+So there are ideal destinations for those who prefer a quieter holiday in calm clear waters.

 In the northern part, the most developed tourist resort is Kassiopi, a historic village that existed since antiquity.